Infrastructure

 However, despite the ‘favourable’ contract, Sierra Leone has now opted out of the pact – becoming the first African State to cancel an already declared China-backed deal.

-“It is uneconomical to proceed with the construction of the new airport when the existing one is grossly underutilised,” Sierra Leone’s Aviation Minister Kabineh Kallon said in statement on Wednesday, adding that it is more sensible to renovate the main airport in Lungi instead.
+“It is uneconomical to proceed with the construction of the new airport when the existing one is grossly underutilised,” Sierra Leone’s Aviation Minister Kabineh Kallon said in a statement on Wednesday, adding that it is more sensible to renovate the main airport in Lungi instead.

 Lungi International Airport is separated from Freetown by an estuary that necessitates a ferry or boat ride to reach the city.
 This according to Earnest Bai Koroma-led government, which left power in April, is tedious and bad for tourism and investment.